riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 It's a good idea to `tail` the Velocity log.
 I've found the log is sometimes the only place an error with the tests will show up, for instance in cases where there is a compile error in your specs.
 Another quick tip; sometimes Velocity will start failing on a few tests for no apparent reason (most of the time I've found this occurs when I add a new file, new test or am switching branches)... usually hard refreshing the browser seems to clear things up.
 So if a test is failing when everything should be passing, try a browser refresh.

+<b>Note:</b> the first time Velocity starts for a new project it will take a little while to get up and initialized, so a little patience is required.
+After the initial run it should be a fair bit quicker however.

 For our first tests, let's deal with `page-contents-spec.js`.

 #####/test/jasmine/client/integration/todos/page-contents-spec.js